pouriya-sedaghat/Learning/README.md

 ## Lraening :
-**Learning Repository** Development For Learn Technolotirs And Access To Then Codes.
+*Learning Repository* Developed For Learn Technologies And Access To Them Code.